-Configure MBG C
+Configure MBG Clustering

 - 1. On the master MBG, access the ICPs tab and add both ICP A and ICP B. - 2.
-On the ing tab, configure a trunk profile for the remote SBC.
+On the SIP trunking tab, configure a trunk profile for the remote SBC.
 Add a single routing rule of "" with ICP A and ICP B as the targets of the rule.
 This configuration will propagate to the secondary MBG.